Impact of selection criteria on the structural parameters of the Galactic thin and thick discs: Data selection

 \section{Data selection}

-To get a sample that is representative of the general stellar population to the greatest extent possible while also containing stars with high-quality spectral data, we use the quality flags provided by APOGEE.
-We use both quality flags for each star and element flags for each element.
+To get a sample that is representative of the general stellar population to the greatest extent possible while also containing stars with high-quality spectral data, we used the quality flags provided by APOGEE.
+We used both quality flags for each star and element flags for each element.

-We require that the flag EXTRATARG == 0, which indicates that the star was randomly selected, see Appendix \ref{appendix:selection}.
-We require that the flag MEMBERFLAG == 0, to remove any stars that are members of clusters or dwarf galaxies.
+We required that the flag \texttt{EXTRATARG} = 0, which indicates that the star was randomly selected; see Appendix \ref{appendix:selection}.
+We required that the flag \texttt{MEMBERFLAG} = 0 be set to remove any stars that are members of clusters or dwarf galaxies.